taovuokko/DriverPackFetcher/README.md

 - `HP-Drivers.ps1`: PowerShell script to download drivers and BIOS updates for HP devices.
 - `MainWindow.xaml`: XAML file defining the GUI layout.
 - `MainWindow.xaml.cs`: C# code-behind for handling GUI logic.
-- `config.json`: JSON configuration file containing paths and settings for future use.
+- `config.json`: JSON configuration file containing paths and settings.

 ### GUI:
 - Open the solution in Visual Studio.
-- Build and run the project to use the GUI for managing downloads.
+- Build and run the project to use the GUI for managing downloads, or use the MSI installer.
+- Use the **Settings Menu** to customize download paths and other configurations.
+These settings are saved in the `config.json` file for future use.

 ## Future Plans
 - Add support for more manufacturers.